Feltre: a plunge into sport, culture, nature and history

 The Palio di Feltre is a dive into history and art, a historical reenactment with music, dances, parades, contests among the four town districts and horse races, while the Artistic and Traditional Craft Fair is a traditional event focusing on wood carving and wrought iron manufacturing.

 If you love mountain hiking, you only have to choose: the Grappa massif, the other mountains surrounding Feltre, or the Val Canzoi valley.
-Moreover, in Feltre ends the Haute Route n.
+Moreover, in Feltre ends the Alpine Path of the Dolomites n.
 2, connecting the town with Bressanone, a particularly interesting itinerary for its wonderful landscapes.

 The town centre surely is worth a visit, with its many historical buildings and museums.
 Feltre was first inhabited by the paleoveneti, an ancient population living in the north-eastern Italian regions, and then by the Romans, who recognized its economic and politic importance, rising in a strategic position along the borders.